In a previous blog post, we went over the basics of content optimization – what…

 An XML sitemap is specifically written to help search engines make sense of your site, while an HTML sitemap is written to be user-friendly; if a visitor to your website clicks on the sitemap, they are most likely trying to find a particular page that isn’t included in any easy-to-access links on your main landing page.
 While the XML sitemap can be useful, developing an HTML sitemap also aids SEO while giving your visitors a convenient “table of contents” at the same time.

-Generating an HTML sitemap isn’t hard within your web hosting and management software, but the value you can add is in the organization.
+Creating an HTML sitemap isn’t hard within your web hosting and management software, but the value you can add is in the organization.
 By having someone create an organized, tiered system of pages – one where people can easily add and organize pages in the future – you make your website more usable by the viewers.
 It’s also good practice to “prune” pages that don’t connect to anything else, as well as good practice to notice missing spots where you might draw much more web traffic, if you had a page there.
 The sitemap allows you to look at the big picture of your site and make improvements.

-How HTML Sitemaps Impact SEO
+How HTML Sitemaps Work in SEO

 Remember that search engines are always “crawling” websites: exploring the content of your site and categorizing it in ways that help them show it to searchers at relevant moments.
 When you have a strong HTML sitemap, the crawlers can “understand” and categorize your website faster and easier.
 When the crawlers know how to categorize your site, this can increase your search engine visibility.